top of page

 The noun 'zeitgeist' has a rich etymology rooted in the German language.
 It is formed by combining two German words: 'zeit,' meaning 'time,' and 'geist,' meaning 'spirit' or 'mind.'
 'Zeitgeist' translates directly to 'time spirit' or 'spirit of the age.'
 This term was popularized by the German philosopher Georg Wilhelm Friedrich Hegel and later by other German intellectuals in the 18th and 19th centuries to describe the prevailing cultural, intellectual, and moral climate of a specific era or time period.
 It suggests that each historical epoch is characterized by its own unique set of ideas, values, and attitudes that collectively define the spirit or essence of that era.
 The etymology of 'zeitgeist' underscores its focus on capturing the spirit of a particular time in history, emphasizing the dynamic and evolving nature of culture and society.

-Quiz: Find the meaning of the noun zeitgeist:
+Find the correct meaning of the noun zeitgeist:

 Try Again!